Mahbuba Islam Rakhi

-Rakhi Mahbuba is a Bangladeshi Australian engineer, actress, model, singer and artist.
-Originally from Bangladesh, she currently lives in Perth, Western Australia.
-She won the Bangladeshi beauty pageant Lux Channel I Superstar in 2010.Rakhi Married Sazzad Hossain from Singapore an entrepreneur.
+Mahbuba Islam Rakhi (born 21 July 1993) is a Bangladeshi Australian engineer and actress.

 Early life

-Born Mahbuba Islam Rakhi, she won the Bangladeshi beauty pageant Lux Channel I Superstar as a teenager in 2010.
-She moved to Australia in 2013 to pursue her higher studies and graduated with a first class honours from Edith Cowan University as a Civil Engineer in 2017.
-She stepped into the media in 2011 through the drama "Bishmoy" written by Bipasha Hayat and directed by Tauquir Ahmed.
-She has appeared in a television commercial for Seylon Gold Tea; in dramas ‘Chena Mukh Ochena Mukh’, ‘Bichcheder por’; and has hosted the reality TV show ‘Handsome the ultimate man’.
+Rakhi won the Bangladeshi beauty pageant Lux Channel I Superstar as a teenager in 2010.
+She moved to Australia in 2013 to pursue her higher studies and graduated with a first class honours from Edith Cowan University as a civil engineer in 2017.
+Originally from Bangladesh, she currently lives in Perth, Western Australia.
+She stepped into the media in 2011 through the drama Bishmoy written by Bipasha Hayat and directed by Tauquir Ahmed.
+She has appeared in a television commercial for Seylon Gold Tea; in dramas Chena Mukh Ochena Mukh, Bichcheder por; and has hosted the reality TV show Handsome the ultimate man.

 Education

 Rakhi studied in English medium.
 She went to Eminent International College in Gulshan and completed her O levels and A levels in Dhaka under the British Council.
-In 2013 Rakhi moved to Australia to pursue higher studies in Civil Engineering.
+In 2013 Rakhi moved to Australia to pursue higher studies in civil engineering.
 She graduated in 2017 with a Bachelor of Civil Engineering (Honours) degree from the Edith Cowan University in Perth, Australia with a first class honours.
 During her degree she was among the top 100 university students, was the top civil engineering student and volunteered as the vice president of the women in engineering committee (WIEECU) to increase participation of women in STEMM.

 In 2019 Rakhi graduated with a Diploma of Screen Performance degree in screen acting from the Western Australian Academy of Performing Arts.
 Rakhi auditioned and applied for the diploma of acting course in WAAPA in November 2018 and was selected as one of the potential 26 out of some 300 plus applicants from all over Australia.
 Rakhi is currently signed with Moore Creative Artists (MCA).